AlfredJamesLi/AlfredJamesLi/README.md

 - Bachelor of Science in Applied Mathematics, Beijing Normal University Zhuhai Campus (2009 - 2013)

 ## 🔭 Research Interests
-- My research interests include multi-modeling measurement of Individual differences (such as Personality measurement by social media, AI chat measure competence, and other multi-behavior and multi-task measurements) and other applications of machine learning and big data in Social Science.
+- My research interests include multi-modeling measurement of Individual differences (such as Personality measurement by social media, AI chat measure competence and other multi-behavior and multi-task measurements) and other applications of machine learning and big data in Social Science.

 ## 💼 Professional Experience
 - Data Analyst at  BoYi Data Technology LTD(2018/07 - 2020/07 )